 There is no issue with giving your cat small amounts of peach if the fruit is peeled.
-However, if consumed too much, it can damage the stomach and cause diarrhea due to its sugar content and because it is hard to digest.
+However, if consumed too much, it can damage the stomach and cause diarrhea due to its high sugar content which is hard to digest.

-You can only give the fruit itself in small pieces, peeled.
-The green leaves and the skin of tomato contain solanine which is a substance toxic to cats, but a peeled tomato does not contain this toxic compound.
+You can only give your cat tomato that is peeled and cut into small pieces.
+The green leaves and the skin of tomatoes contain solanine which is a substance toxic to cats, but a peeled tomato does not contain this toxic compound.

 If you want to add some tomatoes to your cat’s meal or if tomatoes will be one of the ingredients when preparing her food, make sure that it is a small amount and completely peeled!

 You would assume apple, which has a lower sugar content than most other fruits, is safer for cats.
 Indeed, apples be a good choice for healthy bones and tissues thanks to their high fiber and vitamin content.

 However, apple seeds contain cyanide, which is poisonous to your cat.
 As such, apples should only be given after peeling off their skin and completely removing the seeds in their cores.
 Do not forget to wash them well.

 Although it is high in sugar, pears contain vitamins and fiber that protect your cat against cancer and infections.
 But pear can be given to cats after washing and removing the middle part which contains the seeds.
 Like apples, pear seeds contain cyanide which is poisonous to cats.

 YES: BUT THE SKIN, LEAVES, AND ITS SEED CONTAIN PERSIN.